-- 1. Green infrastructure plantings shall be plugs. - 2.
-Trees are not permitted in bioretention features but can be incorporated in landscaping islands and other designs beside the bioretention. - 3.
-Use native plants, selected based upon hardiness and hydric tolerance.
-See Appendix C for acceptable species. - 4.
-Trees shall not be within 10 feet of underdrains, storm structures, and pipes.
+- (a) Green infrastructure plantings shall be plugs. - (b) Use native plants, selected based upon hardiness and hydric tolerance.
+See Appendix C for acceptable species. - (c) Trees shall not be within 10 feet of underdrains, storm structures, and pipes.

-6.5 Sand Filters (Bed Filter)
+6.4.3 Sand Filters (Bed Filter)

-Sand filters are structural stormwater controls that temporarily store stormwater and pass it through a filter bed of sand..
+Sand filters are structural stormwater controls that temporarily store stormwater and pass it through a filter bed of sand.
 The filtered runoff is typically collected and returned to the conveyance system, though it can be partially or fully exfiltrated into the surrounding soil in areas with porous soils.
 Sand filters are primarily designed as off-line structures for stormwater quality and shall not be used for detention.

-6.5.1 Design Elements and Criteria
+6.4.4 Design Elements and Criteria